privacyidea/privacyidea/doc/workflows_and_tools/tools/index.rst

 Return all tokens with the serial ``OATH0013B2B4``.

-You can also search for regular expressions.
-This is interesting, e.g. if finding yubikeys, which might be a tokentype "HOTP", but where the serial starts with UBOM.
+By searching for regular expressions, it is e.g. possible to find Yubikeys, which might be a tokentype "HOTP", but where the serial starts with UBOM.

 Example::